-Just how cheaply could I build a useable and great sounding tube guitar amp?
-A good place to start would be the classic '50s Champ Amp circuit.
-It's simple, which is good for cheap, since the component count is low; and depending upon which speaker you run through, it can sound astoundingly good.
+A good place to start might be the classic 1950s Fender Champ Amp circuit.
+It's simple, which equals cheap, since the component count is low; and depending upon which speaker you run through, it can sound astoundingly good.

-So, the goal for this project will be to build an amp, which hopefully works, and has a tone that is somewhat close to the legendary Champ sound, but as cheaply as possible.
-I guess the title of this post kind of gives away the total end cost of this project, and the photo above gives you some idea of the beauty factor, which is as low as the price.
+So, the goal for a project (as opposed to merely a beer fueled vision) would be to scratch build an amp, which hopefully works, has a tone that is somewhat close to the legendary Champ sound, and - here's the most important criteria - as cheaply as possible.
+I guess the title of this post kind of gives away the total end cost of this project, and the photo above shows some idea of the amp's beauty factor, which is as low as its price.

 Doing The Circuit